vmmc2/Vulcan/README.md

 - [ ] Add Suport to Assembly Directives.
 - [ ] RV32F Extension.

+## Limitations
+* Unfortunately, by the time that I did the initial version, Flutter Web does not support responsive web apps.
+Because of it, one must use Vulcan in fullscreen mode.
+Otherwise, the app will throw overflow exceptions.

 ## Usage
 ### How to use it?
 * You must be familiar with RISC-V Assembly in order to use Vulcan properly.
 If you want to learn about it, you can check the documentation folder inside this repository.

+### How to simulate my RISC-V Assembly code?
+* You must go to the "Editor" tab and write your code inside the editor.
+When you are done, presse the "Simulate" button.

 ### Local Usage
 * First of all, you must install the Dart SDK in your computer: https://dart.dev/